Join me!

 The Homemade Dog Cookies That Make Dogs Go Squirrely

-So how do I thank them?
-First I bark “hey you two, quit all that barking,” and then I (sheepishly) realize that they have done their jobs oh so well by keeping the squirrels away from the veggie garden.Good dog - you will get a cookie as soon as the photos are taken - recipe in post
+How do I thank the garden protectors?
+First, I bark “Hey!
+Quit all that barking!” and then I (sheepishly) realize that they have done their jobs oh so well by keeping the squirrels away from the veggie garden.

 It’s not a perfect system.
 They probably eat more veggies than the critters could ever stomach.
-My fig tree and strawberry patch gets stripped of all the ripe fruit before I can even pull out my harvest basket.
+My fig tree and strawberry patch get stripped of all the ripe fruit before I can even pull out my harvest basket.
 I suppose that it’s my fault for introducing them to the delights of garden-fresh food.

 Guarding the garden is a thankless job, mostly.
 The crows taunt them by stealing their bones and leaving them on the roof of the garage.
 Skunks spray and raccoons hiss.
 Overall, they are under-appreciated for standing guard.
 The least I can do is I make up a batch of these yummy squirrel cookies.
 They drive them almost as insane as the real thing, but in a good way.